koraktor/metior/README.md

     repo = Metior::Git::Repository '~/open-source/metior'
+    repo.commits 'development'         # Get all commits in development repo.line_history                  # Quick access to lines added and
+                                       # removed in each commit
-    repo.commits 'development'         # Get all commits in development repo.significant_authors           # Get up to 3 of the most important
+    repo.significant_authors           # Get up to 3 of the most important
                                        # authors
     repo.significant_commits, 20       # Get up to 20 of the commits changing